published writings

 N.B.: This page is a current work in progress as I continue building my writing portfolio.

-Magazine articles
+Magazine features

 Levy Lorenzo Maximizes the Human Algorithm

-published in Musicworks #145 (Summer 2023)
+Published in Musicworks #145 (Summer 2023).

 Check back later for online access.